Supporting the Economy and Financial System in Response to COVID-19

 - for the Reserve Bank's holdings of Australian Government Securities and Semis, see Statistical Table A3.1

-The Reserve Bank and the US Federal Reserve have established a temporary swap line for the provision of US dollar liquidity.
-The swap line allows the Reserve Bank to access up to US$60 billion in exchange for Australian dollars.
-The US dollars are made available to financial institutions operating in Australia via repos with the Reserve Bank.
+The Reserve Bank and the US Federal Reserve established a temporary swap line for the provision of US dollar liquidity.
+The swap line allowed the Reserve Bank to access up to US$60 billion in exchange for Australian dollars.
+The US dollars were made available to financial institutions operating in Australia via repos with the Reserve Bank.
+The swap line expired on 31 December 2021.

 More details: